mmorrison57/PipelineRunner/README.md

 ## Random Note
 * I built this using github copilot in Agent mode in under an hour.
 Agent mode is very useful for quick POCs and validation.
 This is my example of automating something that we spend time on which could be optimized.
 Just 1 example!
+* Obviously this could also just be a script you run where you pass in some parameters to execute a pipeline.
+But the demonstration here is that with MCP we can build tools which we call from copilot / NLP.
+Another thought I had is this but with AntaresCMD commands.
+Imagine asking copilot to spin up a site with dynamic cache and http logging enabled - and let it run!
+Just one of many thoughts...